DGtal-team/DGtalTools/README.md

   - img2freeman: to extract a freeman chain contour from a grayscale image.
   - imgAddNoise: a new tool to add noise (Kanungo's) to a binary 2D object.
   - longvol2vol: convert longvol to vol file using different conversion policies.
+  - mesh2heightfield: a tool to convert a mesh file into a 2D heightmap (from a normal direction N and from a starting point P).
   - ofs2off: convert OFS mesh format towards a OFF variant.
   - raw2HDF5: convert raw image to HDF5.
   - raw2vol and vol2raw: transform 3D volumes files from (resp. to) raw to vol.